 All boats, including canoes & kayaks, using the PFBC’s Parker & Brady’s Bend Access Areas must be registered to use these facilities.

-The DHALO Area was stocked on March 20th.
-Anglers have been doing well on the project waters.
-One angler reported catching over 40 trout during a three hour outing.
-Anglers are reminded that only artificial lures maybe used in the project waters.
-The use or possession of bait is prohibited.
+Anglers continue to do well in this project waters.
+Anglers are reminded only artificial lures may be used in the project and the use or possession of bait is prohibited.

 All the areas trout streams still have good numbers of trout.
 Anglers recently reported catching good numbers of trout on Mill Creek & Cathers Run.